nirmalkar/nirmalkar.com/README.md

 yarn build
 ```

-Deploy to Your Hosting Provider: Follow the specific instructions provided by your hosting provider to deploy the built files [Netlify](https://www.netlify.com/blog/2016/09/29/a-step-by-step-guide-deploying-on-netlify/)
+Deploy to Your Hosting Provider: Follow the specific instructions provided by your hosting provider to deploy the built files ie. [Netlify](https://www.netlify.com/blog/2016/09/29/a-step-by-step-guide-deploying-on-netlify/).

 ### Contributing